 Eli Lilly (LLY) Market Cap 1985–2026

-As of January 27, 2026, Eli Lilly had a market cap of $929.07 billion, which decreased by 2.32% compared to the previous trading day.
+As of March 13, 2026, Eli Lilly had a market cap of $879.67 billion, which increased by 0.80% compared to the previous trading day.
 Market capitalization, often referred to as market cap, represents the total value of a company's outstanding shares on the stock market and is a common measure of its overall size and valuation.

 Eli Lilly logo